and why sunscreen is so vital to skincare

 Well, that's just not possible, no matter what anyone claims.
-But fear not, because it IS possible to age gracefully and well, and to retain healthy, glowing skin.
+But fear not, because it is possible to age gracefully and well, and to retain healthy, glowing skin.
 Will it be flawless, perfect, wrinkle-free?
 No, but if you've ever noticed how drastically different one person's skin looks at age 50, 60, 70 compared to a counterpart of the same age, there are definitely healthier-looking versions of aged skin.

 What's the secret?
-Of course, your genes and healthy lifestyle (exercise and diet) are a large factor, but there's another factor that's even more important, a major facet that is so simple yet so crucial, is in fact the pinnacle of having healthy skin or not and is arguably even more important than the other components.
+Of course, your genes and healthy lifestyle (exercise and diet) are a large factor, but there's another factor that's even more important, a major facet that is so simple yet so crucial, is in fact the pinnacle of having healthy skin or not and is arguably even more important than the other components......sun exposure!

-There is a scientific reason for this.
 Aside from general havoc and free radicals running around, the sun's UV radiation is deadly from a facial care point of view.
 This is because UV radiation actually penetrates the chromosomes inside cells.

 Chromosomes are the bundles of genetic material that builds cells and allows cells to replicate, giving you that fresh new layer of skin, as well as replenishing vital tissues throughout your body.
 But UV radiation starts to break down the ends of these chromosomes, special pieces of genetic code called telomeres that are basically "go" instructions for cells to replicate.

 Once telomeres get too short, cells essentially hibernate and stop replicating.
 Once that happens, your skin (or any organ) slows drastically in its ability to replace sluggish or problematic cells, leading to a host of problems.